-The Council uses a model based on the IAP2 (International Association for Public Participation) continuum to guide its engagement (see the following diagram).
+The Council uses a model based on the IAP2 (International Association for Public Participation) continuum to guide its engagement (see the diagram on the following page).

 This shows that community engagement for decision making is a continuum.
 At one end of the continuum the Council gives people information about what it is doing.
 At the other end Council delegates decision making to the public.
 In the middle it uses a range of techniques to gather community views and to involve people in making its decisions.